 - Inventory turnover: This measures how quickly a seller’s inventory is selling.
 A higher turnover rate indicates that a seller’s inventory is moving quickly and they are efficiently managing their stock levels.

 - Perfect order rate: This measures the percentage of orders that are fulfilled on time and without errors.
-A high perfect order rate indicates that a seller is effectively managing their inventory and fulfilling orders correctly.
+A high perfect order rate indicates that a seller effectively manages their inventory and correctly fulfills orders.

 - Stockout rate: This measures the percentage of time that a product is out of stock.
-A low stockout rate indicates that a seller is effectively managing their inventory and ensuring that products are in stock when customers want to purchase them.
+A low stockout rate indicates that a seller effectively manages their inventory and ensures that products are in stock when customers want to purchase them.